 1 Introduction

-The plant macronutrients nitrogen (N), phosphorus (P) and potassium (K) are required in large amounts in higher plants, which typically contain approximately 1.5 % N, 0.2 % P, and 1 % K on a dry weight (DW) basis (Hawkesford et al., 2012).
+The plant macronutrients nitrogen (N), phosphorus (P) and potassium (K) are required in large amounts by higher plants, which typically contain approximately 1.5 % N, 0.2 % P, and 1 % K on a dry weight (DW) basis (Hawkesford et al., 2012).
 Most N in soil is found in organic matter, which is largely unavailable to plants directly (Dechorgnat et al., 2011).
 There is evidence to suggest that plants can acquire organic N through root uptake of amino acids (Näsholm et al., 2009).
 However, the major source of N to plants in aerobic soils is thought to be nitrate (NO3-) which represents less than 2 % of soil N (Dechorgnat et al., 2011).
 Similarly, although total soil P content is generally considered to be relatively high, bioavailable P is present at much lower concentrations (White and Hammond, 2008).
 This is largely due to the ability of P to form insoluble complexes with cations including calcium (Ca), magnesium (Mg), iron (Fe) and aluminium (Al; Hinsinger, 2001).
 The availability of P in soils is also thought to be declining due to soil degradation, which is estimated to have affected over half of global agricultural land, and the majority of agricultural land in Africa (Lynch, 2011).
 The concentration of K in soils can vary greatly depending on soil type, moisture, and chemical composition (Maathuis and Sanders, 1996).
 Much of the K available to crops is present in the soil solution, which represents only 0.1 – 0.2 % of total soil K (White, 2013).
 Whilst further sources of K from exchangeable and non-exchangeable fractions of the soil are generally available to replenish soil solution K, typically 90 – 98 % of total soil K remains effectively inaccessible to crop plants.

 Due to the highly intensive nature of modern agriculture, bioavailable supplies of N, P and K in arable soils can quickly become depleted (Jones et al., 2013).
 This can lead to the manifestation of symptoms including stunting, narrow leaves, and chlorosis under N insufficiency, inhibited shoot growth under P insufficiency, and retarded growth and shoot necrosis under K insufficiency (Hawkesford et al., 2012).
 In order to prevent such symptoms, huge quantities of fertiliser are applied to soils every year.
 In 2016, worldwide N fertiliser demand was 112 million tonnes, and demand is estimated to be increasing by 1.5 % annually (FAO, 2017).
 Global demand for P and K fertiliser in the same year were around 42 and 33 million tonnes, with demand expected to increase by 2.2 and 2.4 % per year, respectively (FAO, 2017).
 Fertiliser use is expensive, driving up costs to both the farmer and the consumer.
 It can also be harmful to the environment by contributing to greenhouse gas emissions, of which agricultural fertiliser use is the main source of atmospheric N2O release (Snyder et al., 2009).
 There is also a need to reduce excessive anthropogenic nutrient inputs to aquatic ecosystems through agricultural runoffs in order to reduce eutrophication and protect drinking water supplies (Conley et al., 2009).
 For example, in order to return to within Earth’s critical boundary set for excessive P in waterways, it is estimated that daily food supply per capita would have to drop below one tenth of the present supply under current agricultural practices and diets (Kahiluoto et al., 2013).
 Thus, a significant challenge in modern agriculture is the generation of new varieties better able to uptake and utilise available nutrients, in order to improve yields, whilst reducing fertiliser inputs.